 2019 The Council approved the Defined Contribution/Deferred Compensation revised investment options resulting from a blank sheet review begun in 2017.
+The MEADOWLARK endowment fund was created.

 2021 The Council approved the Fixed Income blank sheet review which began in 2019, and adopted the new recommended investment options.